 - Fold the other side of the paper over the string

 - Gently pull the string out of the paper.
-Your grandchild can wiggle the string as she/he is pulling it out
+You can wiggle the string as you’re pulling it out

 #4: Sensory Play: Digging for Bugs in the Sandpile with Your Feet & Making Bugs from Playdoh

-Another sensory activity is making bugs out of playdoh.
-Increase the sensory experience and add beads, glitter, little rocks, small Legos, etc., to the playdoh.
+Or make bugs out of playdoh.
+To increase the sensory experience and add beads, glitter, little rocks, small Legos, etc., to the playdoh.

-#5: Sensory Activity: Wiggly Rope Bug & Monster Bug
+#5: More Sensory Activities: Wiggly Rope Bug & Monster Bug

-Sometimes the simplest games are the most fun for grandkids.
-There are two games we play every visit.
-We call them: Wiggly Rope Bug and Monster Bug.
+Sometimes the simplest games are the most fun for kids/grandkids.
+Here are two games we play all the time: Wiggly Rope Bug and Monster Bug.

-For Wiggly Rope Bug you need a rope about 10-12 feet long (try Home Depot).
-One person is at each end wiggling the rope close to the ground so the grandkids can hop and jump over the rope without stepping on the rope.
+For Wiggly Rope Bug you need a rope about 10-12 feet long.
+One person at each end wiggles the rope close to the ground so the kids/grandkids can hop and jump over the rope without stepping on the rope.

 Making caterpillars out of Hostess snowballs has been around since I was a kid.
-The only color I could find was bright blue (they are usually pink & white).
+This color was perfect to make our bug.

 Here’s what you’ll need: